-- Sequence may be compressed for students beginning the Social Work major in the sophomore year.
-Altering sequence itself is not recommended. - Either MATH 115 or MATH 210 is strongly recommended, especially for students planning to pursue a graduate degree. - VIA requirement is waived for social work students during semester of Field Instruction. - Social work students must attend one on-campus Celebrating Diversity workshop before senior year.
+- SOWK courses in BOLD are fixed.
+They cannot be moved to other years/terms. - Sequence may be compressed for students beginning the social work major as sophomores.
+Altering the sequence of major courses is not recommended. - To satisfy the LARC Quantitative Reasoning requirement, either MATH 115 or SOC 324 is strongly recommended, especially for students planning to pursue a graduate degree. - VIA requirement is waived for social work students during semester of Field Instruction. - Social work students must attend one on-campus Celebrating Diversity Workshop before senior year.
 One or two workshops offered per semester. - Social work students are encouraged to complete one on-campus Safe Zone training on LGBTQ issues and allyship before the senior year.
-Multiple trainings are offered each year. - Your faculty advisor will assist you if you are interested in adding a minor, double major or study abroad. - A total of 120 semester hours are required for completion of the social work degree. - Bachelor of Arts and Bachelor of Science in Social Work degrees are available.
-BA requires 200-level foreign language.
-BS is met by either MATH 115 or 210. - Social work students must apply for admission to the Social Work Program during or upon completion of SOWK 233 - Social work students must apply for admission to the Senior Social Work Practice Block before entering the senior.
+Multiple trainings are offered each year. - Your Academic Advisor will assist you if you are interested in adding a minor, double major, or study abroad/away. - The social work degree is a Bachelor of Science (BS) in Social Work. - A total of 120 semester hours are required for completion of the BS in Social Work degree. - Social work students must apply for admission to the Social Work Program after taking SOWK 110, achieving sophomore status, and during or upon completion of SOWK 228. - Social work students must apply for admission to the Senior Social Work Practice Block before entering the senior year.
 Details of these admissions procedures are explained in the Social Work Program Handbook, which is available on the Social Work Program website.